systack/recore/README.md

 # recore
-This is a push test.
+This is a pull test.